chris-kobrzak/docker-couchdb/README.md

 ### Build the image

-To create the image, execute the following command on the `docker-couchdb` directory:
+To create the image, execute the following command:

 ```
 $ docker build -t kobretti/couchdb-cors .